savantcare/emr/docs/tech/how.md

 Inferences:
 A. Cannot use timestamp as field type in mariaDB since it will not work after 2038

+B. Cannot use string or int since in sql query we want to give date > 1st Jan 2019 and such queries.
+The date queries will only work if field type is DateTime or Timestamp

-B. Hence only option is to use datetime as the fieldtype in mariaDB.
+C. Hence only option is to use datetime as the fieldtype in mariaDB.

-C. Decided to use DATETIME(3) since JS has timestamp in milliseconds.
+D. Decided to use DATETIME(3) since JS has timestamp in milliseconds.
 Here 3 is the amount of precision.
 This will make mysql store the value with millisecond precision
 Hence for MariaDB -> weight->timeOfMeasurement-> field type will be -> dateTime(3)

-D. internal data transfer is in the millisecond integer format.
+E. Internal data transfer is in the millisecond integer format.
 Why?
 1. Integers are fast for comparison 2.
-String format has many different formats.
+String format for date has many different types to write date.

-E. data flow is: mariadb -> dateTime(3) -> select as milli-seconds -> node js -> milli-seconds -> vue -> vuex-orm field type number -> element.io -> date component
+F. Data flow is: mariadb -> dateTime(3) -> select as milli-seconds -> node js -> milli-seconds -> vue -> vuex-orm field type number -> element.io -> date component
 For e.g: 1. /Users/vk-tech/gt/sc-prog-repos/emr/utils/db/json-server-mock-db.json timeOfMeasurement is milliseconds from epoch 2. /emr/webclient/cts/pt-info/single/1time-1row-mField/bm/sub-cts/weight/view-layer/line-graph-ct.vue no need to multiply by 1000 to convert from seconds to milliseconds.

-F. In the datetime field the value is always in UTC.
+G. In the datetime field the value is always in UTC.
 Hence timezone need not be stored.

 We want to do minimum # of conversions
 From unix timestamp to get the human readable format we can use: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/UTC